ThayerPrime/cli/README.md

-# cli
+# Reliably CLI
-Reliability advice from your command line
+Get reliability advice from your command line